Adambean/compile-csf/README.md

 ### sshFingerprint

-A [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hash sum of the SSH daemon's public key in hexadecimal notation.
+A single or list of [SHA-1](https://en.wikipedia.org/wiki/SHA-1) hash sum of the SSH daemon's public key in hexadecimal notation.
+This can either be a single string or an array of strings if your server has multiple host keys (e.g. supports both RSA and ED25519).

 Use the included `get-ssh-fingerprint.php` CLI tool to help you retrieve this, for example: